Health Act 1956

 You could also call this:

-"When a court orders you to have a medical check to see if you have a sickness that can spread to others."
+"What happens if you're ordered to have a medical check to see if you have an infectious disease?"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.